 2. Note on cash flow management in Capital Transfer Transactions

-After determining the appropriate type of account for payments by legal regulations, the subsequent crucial consideration for the involved parties is the management of cash flow.
+Account selection is crucial for legal payments.
+Effective cash flow management is equally important.
 It is crucial to make sure that the money the buyer transfers for the transfer price is received legally by the seller.

 Additionally, another pivotal factor demands attention: the capital contribution/share transfer transaction triggers income tax obligations for the concerned parties.